 Likewise, if you think we have done something well, let us know.
 We will, from time to time, issue a questionnaire or invite parents to talk to us about their views, so as to ensure that we know how well (or not) we are doing and take appropriate action.

 I want to see every child achieve the highest standards of which they are capable – this includes doing as well as they can in tests.
 But tests are only one measure of a child’s ability.
-I also believe that children need to be valued as individuals and given the opportunity to develop their artistic, spiritual, musical and sporting prowess as well as learning to be a responsible member of the wider community.
+At Redlands we want to ensure that every boy and girl who leaves us aged 11 is able, as a minimum, to read, write and be numerate in order to successfully begin their secondary schooling.
+Of course we usually achieve a lot more than that I also believe that children need to be valued as individuals and given the opportunity to develop their artistic, spiritual, musical and sporting prowess as well as learning to be responsible members of the wider community.

 Every child is different – they look different, behave differently, develop at different times and different rates, learn at different times and in different ways.
 Children get very hurt when we compare them to other children and they are found to be lacking – as adults we would feel the same way.
 We want to build self-esteem and help our children to become happy, contented and fulfilled individuals.